Clean Air Interstate Rule Program

-Unit level allocations for units receiving NOX allowances from the 9.5% new unit set-aside budget.
+New unit pool allocations for units receiving NOX allowances from the 9.5% new unit set-aside trading budget.

-Unit level allocations for units receiving NOX allowances from the remaining 90.5% of the CAIR NOX budget.
+General pool allocations for units receiving NOX allowances from the remaining 90.5% of the CAIR Phase II Texas budget.

-- Form CNA-1 (Application for NOX Allowance Allocation)
+- Application for NOX Allowance Allocation (Form CNA-1)

 Submit by May 1 of the control period immediately following a unit's fifth consecutive year of commercial operation.

-- Form CNA-2 (Application for CAIR NOX Allowances from the New Unit Set-Aside Trading Budget)
+- Application for CAIR NOX Allowances from the New Unit Set-Aside Trading Budget (Form CNA-2)